christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 https://en.wikipedia.org/wiki/Apollonius_of_Tyre\
 So, Alexander aka Juba II was also Apollonius of Tyre.
 Juba II carried the title "Rex Literatissimus" which can be translated as "Most Learned King" or "The Most Scholarly King".
 He was known as a philosopher.
 Is Apollonius of Tyre the same person as Apollonius of Tyana?
 This would make Apollonius of Tyana the brother-husband of Philo of Alexandria and the father of Josephus.
 These three created the core of Christianity.

 (d) Gautama Buddha was Gaumata Bardya, the son of Cyrus the Great.
 Ptolemy I Soter and his successors were closely associated with Serapis.
 "Jesus" was an avatar for the Bosphioran royal family.
-Apollonius of Tyana was king Juba II, the grandson of Julius Caesar/Asander and Cleopatea/Dynamis.
-All these aristocrats/kings took on religious personas and preached syncretic versions of Greco-Buddhism to the public: monotheism, renouce worldy possessions, asceticism, shame and guilt, you will be rewarded in the afterlife for your earthly suffering, etc. These cults were by design slave moralities to strip the will to power from the population to prevent rebellions.
+Apollonius of Tyana was king Juba II, the grandson of Julius Caesar/Asander and Cleopatra/Dynamis.
+All these aristocrats/kings took on religious personas and preached syncretic versions of Greco-Buddhism to the public: monotheism, renounce worldy possessions, asceticism, shame and guilt, you will be rewarded in the afterlife for your earthly suffering, etc. These cults were by design slave moralities to strip the will to power from the population to prevent rebellions.

 #### 3 Rome on the Bosphorus?

 My research on the origins of Christianity takes me to the Bosphorus river in classical Anatolia (Julius Caesar = Asander, King of Bosphorus, and Cleopatra = Dynamis).
-This is incongruent to mainstream history.
+This is incongruent with mainstream history.
 However, there are a few revisionist authors such as Anatoly Fomenko and Gunnar Heinsohn who make the claim that the Western Roman Empire is a duplicate of the Eastern Roman Empire not the other way around and that